Nissan Bluebird 1600 Deluxe (1969)

 Road testing the Nissan Bluebird 1600 Deluxe

-Our C/G test group has long been hoping to see a 1600cc single-carburetor model or a 4-speed floor-shift model added to the Bluebird series.
-As an example of how well such changes can work, in the case of the Sunny, when the so-called “Sports” model with a 4-speed floor shift was introduced, it was not only far more lively than the 3-speed column-shift version, but also made the car easier to drive.
-For those who feel that the Bluebird 1300 with 3-speed column shift lacks spirit, but don’t want to drive something as hot as the 1600 SSS, a middle-ground specification with a single carburetor and 4-speed floor shift promises to be ideal.
-Therefore, although it might seem like the newly released 1600 series has arrived a little late, it can be said to be a long-awaited arrival.
-Before we get into the driving impressions, let’s start by taking a look at the Bluebird Dynamic Series overall.
+The C/G test group has hoped to see a 1600cc single-carburetor model or a 4-speed floor-shift model added to the Bluebird series for some time.
+For an example of how successful such variations can be, one needs to look no further than Nissan’s own Sunny: when the so-called “Sports” model with a 4-speed floor shift was introduced, it was not only far more lively than the 3-speed column-shift version, but also made the car easier to drive.
+For those who felt that the 3-speed column-shifted Bluebird 1300 lacks spirit, but didn’t want to drive something as hot as the 1600 SSS, a middle-ground specification with a single carburetor and 4-speed floor shift promised to be ideal.
+Therefore, although the newly released 1600 series might seem to have arrived a little late, it can be said to be an eagerly-awaited arrival.
+Before we get into the driving impressions, let’s start by taking a look at the Bluebird “Dynamic Series” of 1600cc models overall.

-The newly established Dynamic Series consists only of four-door models, including the existing 1600 SSS, Deluxe, Standard, and Wagon.
+The newly established Dynamic Series consists only of four-doors, including the existing 1600 SSS, Deluxe, Standard, and Wagon.
 For those who want a 1600cc two-door, the subsequently announced Coupe (also available in both SSS and single-carburetor versions) is intended to meet that demand.
 In outline, the 1600 uses a detuned version of the SSS engine, and it was introduced in a slightly refined version of the 1300 body, positioning it between the SSS and the 1300 models.
 In December, the 1300 models began using the same revised body as the 1600, and a 4-speed floor shift became available.
 This has given the current Bluebird series a wide range of variations, from the 1300 up through the SSS coupe.

-There are three gearbox variations: a 3-speed column shift, a 4-speed floor shift, and a Borg-Warner 3-speed automatic.
+Three gearboxes are available: a 3-speed column shift, a 4-speed floor shift, and a Borg-Warner 3-speed automatic.
 The 3-speed column shift and automatic are carried over from the 1300, while the newly added 4-speed floor shift uses the same gear ratios as the SSS.
-The difference is that the SSS’s gearbox is a Porsche-synchro type, whereas the new 1600 uses Borg-Warner-type synchromesh, the same as in the Laurel and Skyline Sporty Deluxe.
+The difference is that the SSS’s gearbox is a Porsche-synchro type, whereas the new 1600 uses a Borg-Warner synchromesh type shared with the Laurel and Skyline Sporty Deluxe.
 The final-drive ratio varies depending on the transmission.
 The 3-speed column shift and automatic use a 4.11 ratio (the 1300 uses 4.38), and the 4-speed floor shift uses the same 3.90 ratio as the SSS.

 The braking system has also been greatly improved.
 First, the Deluxe, SSS, and Wagon now come standard with a tandem master cylinder.
 The SSS has servo-assisted front disc brakes as standard equipment, and these can be ordered as an option on the new 1600 4-speed floor-shift model.
 The steering uses the same recirculating-ball system and ratio, with the only change being that a collapsible steering column is now available as an option.
 The steering wheel now has a thicker padded horn bar, and the chrome trim has been removed to reduce glare.

 Next, the exterior features a restyled front grille, tail lamps, and rear fascia, and shares several parts with the 1300 models.
 As mentioned above, the 1300 series recently underwent a minor change that adopted the same body as the 1600.
 Among these improvements, the foremost is the change from the widely criticized cross-type windshield wipers to a parallel type.
 Inside, padding has been added not only to the top of the instrument panel but also to the front and underside, to reduce the protrusion of the switch knobs, radio controls, and other parts.
-Other minor changes include a larger speedometer scale; dual headlight circuits and an improved fuse box, small marker lamps that illuminate along with the headlights; folding fender mirrors and breakaway-type interior mirrors (on the Deluxe series), less-intrusive interior door handles and window regulators, padded interior controls, and an improved glovebox with locking mechanism .
+Other minor changes include a larger speedometer scale; dual headlight circuits and an improved fuse box, small marker lamps that illuminate along with the headlights; folding fender mirrors and breakaway-type interior mirrors (on the Deluxe series), less-intrusive interior door handles and window regulators, padded interior controls, and an improved glovebox with locking mechanism.
 All of these can be regarded as safety-related measures.
-Also, Nissan’s dual headlight circuit differs from Toyota’s in that, when one side’s fuse blows, that side’s light does not go out completely (as in Toyota’s system), but instead receives current from the side with the intact fuse and glows faintly, allowing the driver to judge the vehicle’s width.
-The seats are the same as those in the 1300 series and SSS, aside from the addition of headrest mounting holes for both the front and rear seats.
+Also, Nissan’s dual headlight circuit differs from Toyota’s in that, when one side’s fuse blows, that side’s light does not go out completely (as in Toyota’s system), but instead receives current from the side with the intact fuse and glows faintly, preserving the driver’s ability to judge the vehicle’s width.
+The seats are the same as those previously used in the 1300 series and SSS, aside from the addition of headrest mounting holes for both the front and rear seats.

 Among the options available on the Deluxe, the main items are the collapsible steering column mentioned earlier, the brake servo, front disc brakes, an electric ventilation fan, a cold-climate heater, front and rear headrests, three-point front and two-point rear seatbelts, and an air conditioner.

 Returning to the noise level at high speeds, one thing that did bother us was gearbox noise.
 Perhaps due to some play in the gears, the test car’s gearbox produced a light whine whenever strong engine load was applied, either during hard acceleration or under engine braking.
-In town, this was drowned out by surrounding noise and was not so noticeable, but it was hard to ignore when cruising quietly on the highway, which somewhat spoiled the impression of low mechanical noise.
-Also, despite the Bluebird’s styling being referred to as the “Supersonic Line,” wind noise is the most intrusive source of noise at speeds of around 120-130km/h.
-At such high speeds, one notices that the steering feels firmer and more settled, and that straight-line stability has improved.
+In town, this was drowned out by surrounding noise and was not so noticeable, but it was hard to ignore when cruising gently on the highway, which somewhat spoiled the impression of low mechanical noise.
+Also, despite the Bluebird’s styling being referred to as the “Super Sonic Line,” wind noise is the most intrusive source of noise at speeds of around 120-130km/h.
+At such high speeds, one notices that the steering now feels firmer and more settled, and that straight-line stability has improved.

-One minor point that did bother us was the position of the brake pedal.
+One thing that did bother us somewhat was the position of the brake pedal.
 Compared to the light, relatively long-stroke accelerator and clutch pedals, the brake pedal has a short stroke and is positioned higher than the clutch.
 This not only requires a large movement of the right foot from the accelerator to the brake, but in an emergency, the sole of the driver’s shoe could catch on the brake pedal.
 Hopefully, this was just an adjustment issue on the test car.

 Postscript: Story Photos